 I can’t believe how quickly summer has gone by and school starts back in just 2 weeks!
 The beginning of a new school year is always exciting but it’s also a time to figure out how you can fine-tune your school routines.

-There’s so many ways we can streamline our routine – homework, school clothes, snacks (both for school and after school), school paperwork, first day of school and more.
+There are so many ways we can streamline our routine – homework, school clothes, snacks (both for school and after school), school paperwork, the first day of school, and more.

 Homework is an area that I feel we always need to improve on.
 The battle to get the kids to actually sit down and do their homework is never fun.